Functional central limit theorem for topological functionals of Gaussian critical points: Proof of the multi-variate CLT, Theorem

 \enl {and if $ \mu (u)<0$, then}

 We first explain how Lemma \ref{lem:pert} implies $\s^2 > 0$ {if $ \mu (u)>0$, the case $ \mu (u)<0$ is symmetric}.
 After that, we prove Lemma \ref{lem:pert}.
 Since the proof is parallel to that of \cite[Lemma 3.12]{bel}, we only give the main idea.
 The positivity proof relies on the representation \eqref{eq:s2}.
 In fact, it will be convenient to generalise the definition of $B_{\De, o}^{(\ff)}$ so as to compare the excursion functional after resampling to those obtained by a deterministic perturbation of the considered random field.
-More precisely, for $w \in \CC^4$ satisfying $\lim_{|x|\tff} |w(x)| =0$, we set
+More precisely, for $w \in \CC^4$ satisfying $\lim_{|x|\tff} w(x) =0$ {\blue and $\lim_{|x|\tff} \nabla w(x) =0$}, we set

-where the right-hand side converges almost surely by our assumption that the level $u$ is in the subcritical regime.
+{\blue where we now argue why the limit exists.
 Note that we cannot directly use Proposition \ref{prop:stab} because this only deals with $w = 0$.
-More precisely, $D(0) = B_{\De, o}^{(\ff)}$.
+However, we can argue similarly and copy the proof.
+First, we write

+where $B_{\De,i}(w)$ denotes the contribution to the left-hand side coming from critical points in the cube $Q_i$.
+We want to show that $B_{\De, i}(w)=0$ for all $|i| \ge R$ and $n \ge 1$, where $R$ is an almost surely finite random variable.
+This will be achieved via the Borel-Cantelli lemma as in Proposition \ref{prop:stab}.
+More precisely, arguing as in Lemma \ref{lm:proba-topo} implies that